 Sandia is required to obtain socioeconomic and business classifications.
-Suppliers responding to a given opportunity, will be asked questions about tHeir business size statuses.
-To be considered small, a supplier must be registered in the System for Award Management (SAM) for the NAICS associated with that opportunity and meet the required Business Size Standard as established by the Small Business Administration.
-Sandia may accept a supplier's representation of its size and socioeconomic status as a small business, small disadvantaged business, veteran-owned small business, service-disabled veteran-owned business, or a women-owned small business in SAM if the supplier is registered in SAM and the supplier represents that the size and socioeconomic status representations made in SAM are current, accurate and complete as of the date of the offer for the subcontract.
+Suppliers responding to a given opportunity, will be asked questions about their business size statuses.
+To be considered small, a supplier must provide a self-certification on its business size for the NAICS associated with that opportunity and meet the required Business Size Standard as established by the Small Business Administration prior to award.
+It is strongly encouraged that suppliers be registered in the System for Award Management (SAM) or, if unable to register in SAM after receiving assistance from Sandia's Supplier Diversity Department, completing a new Supplier Data Sheet (SDS) for each new subcontract award.
+Sandia may accept a supplier's representation of its size and socioeconomic status as a small business, small disadvantaged business, veteran-owned small business, service-disabled veteran-owned business, or a women-owned small business in SAM if the supplier is registered in SAM or provides a new SDS for each new subcontract award and the supplier represents that the size and socioeconomic status representations made in SAM or on the SDS are current, accurate and complete as of the date of the offer for the subcontract.

 Note: If a certificate error is visible when navigating to the SAM link, please ignore the certificate error and continue to the website.

 The Business Opportunities Website promotes current subcontracting opportunities at Sandia for responsible suppliers to supply their products and services in support of Sandia's mission objectives.
 Subcontracting opportunities are listed in accordance with the North American Industry Classification System (NAICS).

 Please note the following: